 The main differences between shaving methods come down to convenience and price.

 Electric shavers are convenient and mess-free.
 They can come with a range of features like multiple shaving heads, cooling heads, sonic vibration and shaving sensors that determine differences in beard density and adjust the power accordingly.
 A good shaver is less likely to leave nicks and razor burn than a razor.
 But the initial outlay can be expensive, especially if you find you don't like electric shavers.
-You'll probably only need to replace the head every six to 12 months, but this can cost around $80 in the more expensive models.
+You'll probably only need to replace the head every six to 12 months, but this can cost around $50 or more for the more expensive models.

 Razors are cheaper, they often give a closer shave, and there's no need to recharge.
 But they're messier to use and more likely to nick or cut the skin.
 You're also locked in to a brand's blades – which is tricky when you go shopping and can't remember if you have a Fusion, Mach, Hydro or Quattro, or if you're just getting confused with Transformer toys.